chrissix666/Jellyfin-VideoOSD-Screenshot-Button/README.md

 (Every ":" will be parsed to " -" for naming)

-Experimental for TV Shows - Autoparsing:
+Experimental Autoparsing for TV Shows:

 Screenshot YYYY-MM-DD HHMMSS - tvshowtitle - seasonumberepisodenumber - episodetitle.png